lucasbfernandes/job-worker/docs/design-document.md

   interactions with a linux process.

 * <strong>Step 2</strong>: The CLI application parses the user's command and translates it into an HTTPS request for the Server.
-The API module of the Server receives the request and check if the input is valid and if the user is authorized to perform the requested operation.
+The API module of the Server receives the request, checks if the input is valid and verifies if the user is authorized to perform the requested operation.

-* <strong>Step 3</strong>: If all validations pass, the API module will forward the request to the corresponding internal handler (i.e. [interactor](https://crosp.net/blog/software-architecture/clean-architecture-part-2-the-clean-architecture/)) that will do business logic, access the in-memory state and invoke the OS Process API with the Worker Library when necessary.
+* <strong>Step 3</strong>: If all validations pass, the API module will forward the request to the corresponding internal handler [[1]](####[1]).
+  It will do business logic, access the persistence layer and invoke the OS Process API with the Worker Library when necessary.

 ![Architecture](../assets/images/architecture.png)